ugiordan/ocp-service-mesh-samples/oracle-db/README.md

   ~~~

 ## Service Mesh configuration
-To consume the Oracle DB service by the in-mesh Java microservice application via TCP apply one of the following configurations:
+Apply one of the following configurations to consume the Oracle DB service by the in-mesh Java microservice application:

 - Control TCP egress traffic without a gateway:
   ~~~